-In the last part of The Witcher’s original series, let’s explore the fate of the console and the hearts of those who participated in it.
+In the last part of The Witcher’s original series, let’s explore the console’s fate and the hearts of those who participated in it.

-To create a new control system for the console version, CD Projekt spent time testing different versions to be able to convey ideas to its partners easily.
-The control and combat system changed a bit, added dodging, a few minor elements were modified while everything else was kept the same.
-CD Projekt sent Mr. Adam Badowski to Paris and worked there for about 6 months to create the first demo for The Witcher’s console, but things didn’t go as smoothly as they wanted.
+To create a new control system for the console version, CD Projekt spent time testing different versions to convey ideas to its partners easily.
+The control and combat system changed a bit, added dodging, and modified a few minor elements while everything else was kept the same.
+CD Projekt sent Mr. Adam Badowski to Paris and worked there for about six months to create the first demo for The Witcher’s console, but things didn’t go as smoothly as they wanted.
 Mr. Adam said his partner worked “like a mercenary” and had no sympathy for the project, which made CD Projekt decide to terminate the cooperation.

 “Both sides are at fault,” said one insider.
-The idea for the console version of CD Projekt is not very attractive, and the partner they choose is not a good choice.
+The idea for the console version of CD Projekt is not very attractive, and the partner they choose is not the right choice.
 “It turned out that not everything CD Projekt touched turned into gold.
 Sometimes in business, you make unsuccessful choices, and that’s completely normal. ”

-After years of struggling with the challenges of making games, CD Projekt’s fledgling team created their first game.
-But its meaning is not only limited to CD Projekt, but also greater – one can see The Witcher as one of the most important games in Polish gaming history, although this role comes from the game’s symbolism rather than its content.
+After years of struggling with making games, CD Projekt’s fledgling team created their first game.
+But its meaning is not only limited to CD Projekt but also greater – one can see The Witcher as one of the most important games in Polish gaming history, although this role comes from the game’s symbolism rather than its content.

 But in addition to the positive effects, there are also negative effects often not mentioned.
-Mr. Maciej Miasik, production director of The Witcher said that the game is an interesting project for all participants for a variety of reasons, but they have made negative aspects (as you know in previous part of this series) didn’t get the attention it needed.
+Mr. Maciej Miasik, production director of The Witcher, said that the game is an exciting project for all participants for various reasons.
+Still, they have made negative aspects (as you know in the last part of this series) that didn’t get the needed attention.
 “They are often hidden under fame and money, and CD Projekt is now a big company that needs to take care of its face.
-Therefore, unfortunately those aspects are often not mentioned much, ” he said.
-“I don’t want to say that CD Projekt is the only one worthy of criticism because the whole game industry has a dark side, but CD Projekt is the face that represents both the success and the problems that this industry is having. face to face.”
+Therefore, unfortunately, those aspects are often not mentioned much, ” he said.
+“I don’t want to say that CD Projekt is the only one worthy of criticism because the whole game industry has a dark side, but CD Projekt is the face that represents both the success and the problems that this industry is having face to face.”

 Adam Kozlowski, a CD Projekt veteran, agrees.
 “I often change jobs and have good memories of CD Projekt because it was my first project, my first years in the gaming industry.
 It’s great to be The Witcher and improve yourself. ” However, he also expressed that he did not want to return to the studio. “ I will never go back to them to be a part of the machine.
-I will feel like I have no role to influence the project.
-Today (if I return) I will only draw assets for the game, I will feel that I can be easily replaced by anyone else in the world, ” he said.
+I will feel like I have no role in influencing the project.
+Today (if I return), I will only draw assets for the game.
+I will feel that I can be easily replaced by anyone else in the world, ” he said.